 Gym, sauna, jacuzzi, free WiFi throughout.
-In rooms: minibars with free bottled water, Bulgari bath products, Nespresso machines in Junior Suites and Suites, and a free minibar in the Luxury Suites.
+In rooms: minibars with free bottled water, L'Occitane bath products, Nespresso machines in Double Deluxe, Junior Suites and Suites, and a free minibar in the Luxury Suites.

 Our favourite rooms

 The spacious Junior Suites look out over Old Town Palma (ask for the suite at the end of the corridor for the widest-angle views) and soakers will love the freestanding bath in each bedroom.
-If you’d like your own roof terrace, spring for the Luxury Suite: it has the only private terrace in the place, complete with Turkish bath and a lounge-worthy day-bed.
+If you’d like your own roof terrace, spring for the Luxury Suite, complete with Turkish bath and a lounge-worthy day-bed.

 You’ll find an unheated swimming pool surrounded by sun loungers up on the rooftop terrace; soak up the sunshine and views of the cathedral and Castell de Bellver as you sip cocktails.
 In the indoor wellness area, the heated adults-only pool with water beds is perfect for post-sauna session relaxation.

 Bring your most photogenic sun hat and elegant swimwear for rooftop poolside lounging.

 The reception area, bar and restaurant are fully wheelchair accessible, as is one guest room.

 Little Smiths are welcome, but not catered to; the hotel is best suited to over-13s.

 The restaurant is fairly spread out, with three separate dining spaces.
 If you like a little sunshine with your meal, snag a table in the courtyard by the waterfall.